United States Regiments & Batteries > New YorkInfantry

 May Quartered at the Turtle Bay Brewery.

-August 7 Hampton, Va.
+August 7 At Hampton, Virginia.

 September 13 Duty at Fortress Monroe and Camp Hamilton